missmathpati/missmathpati/README.md

 ### Ongoing Endeavors:
 - 🔭 AI/ML Engineer at ITS Analytics & Bus Intel Srvc @Univeristy of Chicago.
 - 💡 MS in Applied Data Science at Univeristy of Chicago.
-- 🚀 Learning Big Data and Cloud Computing
--

 ### Languages and Tools: